ec-jrc/re3gistry/README.md

 Version 2 of the software was developed in cooperation with the [National Land Survey of Finland](https://www.maanmittauslaitos.fi/en).

-# Re3gistry governance and Contibutions (Under development)
+# Re3gistry governance and Contributions (Under development)

 The Re3gistry project has established a governance model with well-defined processes to ensure the best use and sustainability of the software by the community.The governance is overseen by the managers of the system.